-- This policy sets out how the Governing Body of Alderbrook School is carrying out its statutory responsibility to safeguard and promote the welfare of children in accordance with Section 157 of the Education Act 2002 - This policy relates to Child Protection and sits within a suite of other policies.
-The Policy applies to all staff (teaching and non-teaching), governors, volunteers, temporary and supply staff, and any adult working within the school.
-It will be reviewed annually by the Governing Body, and is in line with the requirements of Working Together to Safeguard Children (DfE, March2018), Keeping Children Safe in Education (DfE, September 2020) and Inspecting safeguarding in early years, educations and skills settings Ofsted document (September 2019).
+- This policy sets out how the Trust Board of Alderbrook School is carrying out its statutory responsibility to safeguard and promote the welfare of children in accordance with Section 157 of the Education Act 2002 - This policy relates to Child Protection and sits within a suite of other policies.
+The Policy applies to all staff (teaching and non-teaching), Trustees, volunteers, temporary and supply staff, and any adult working within the school.
+It will be reviewed annually by the Trust Board, and is in line with the requirements of Working Together to Safeguard Children (DfE, March 2023), Keeping Children Safe in Education (DfE, September 2024) and Inspecting safeguarding in early years, educations and skills settings Ofsted document (September 2019).